patternfly/patternfly-react/packages/react-table/src/deprecated/components/Table/examples/Table.md

 ouia: true
 ---

-# Legacy Table

 Note: Table lives in its own package at [@patternfly/react-table](https://www.npmjs.com/package/@patternfly/react-table)!

-PatternFly has two implementations of a React table.

-The first is the newer `TableComposable` component.
-It takes a more explicit and declarative approach, and its implementation more closely mirrors that of an html table.
-Generally, updates and new feature requests are implemented in the `ComposableTable`.
+**This implementation of `Table` has been deprecated.
+It is no longer supported or maintained.**

-The second is the original `Table` component.
-It is configuration based and takes a less declarative and more implicit approach about laying out the table structure, such as the rows and cells within it.
+This deprecated `Table` component is configuration-based and takes a less declarative and more implicit approach to laying out the table structure, such as the rows and cells within it.

-**For most common use cases, we recommend using `TableComposable`.
-Both implementations are supported and fully maintained.**

 import SearchIcon from '@patternfly/react-icons/dist/esm/icons/search-icon';
 import CodeBranchIcon from '@patternfly/react-icons/dist/esm/icons/code-branch-icon';